-What does cyberbullying mean?
+What is cyberbullying mean?

 Cyberbullying is a type of online bullying that occurs on social networks, chat rooms, emails, messaging apps or on forums.
 It can be private, or public so that other people can see it and potentially join in.
+The perpetrators can be known to the victim, but very often they hide behind the anonymity the internet provides.

 - Posting private pictures online without permission